Canada-Israel Davis Cup matches in Halifax closed for fans due to safety problems - ExBulletin

 The decision to close the Davis Cup World Group I Tieto fans comes after more than 400 Canadian athletes and academics, including Olympic runner Moh Ahmed, insisted on Tennis Canada in a letter to ascend Israel's actions in Gaza and the western Jordaanver.

 The letter quoted scientists and human rights groups who described those actions as a genocide against the Palestinian people.
-The Gaza Health Ministry says that nearly 63,000 Palestinian fighters and citizens have been killed.
+According to Palestinian health officials, nearly 63,000 Palestinians have been confirmed.

 In her response, Tennis Canada said that it recognizes the constant and deeply complex situation in the middle east. “